 Only private equity and public equities rank more highly, with respectively 83 per cent and 76 per cent of single family offices allocating to these asset classes.

-Top ten countries for family office real estate investment
+Top ten countries for family office real estate

 Does allocation to real estate vary by country?
 The Single Family Offices Database shows the following percentages of SFOs in each of the top 10 countries allocating to real estate: